EPE: “Ensuring thatUM its partners are firmly embedded in a shared strategy”

 In order to better integrate our partners, the composition of the board of directors will indeed be modified.

-Members of our community will make up the vast majority (24 members instead of 28), ex officio members and external figures will number 12, instead of 8, including four business representatives as well as representatives from the Region and the City of Montpellier and partners such as CIRAD,INSERM,IRD, andINRAE, in addition to the CNRS and the Montpellier University Hospital, which previously held seats.
+Members of our community will make up the vast majority (24 members instead of 28), ex officio members and external figures will number 12, instead of 8, including four business representatives as well as representatives from the Montpellier Region and City, and partners such as CIRAD,INSERM,IRD, andINRAE, in addition to the CNRS and Montpellier University Hospital, which previously served on the board.

 A new international advisory committee is being established—what is its purpose?